 So, let’s review: Pendulum leads to book.
 Book leads to Bach Flowers.
 Eventually I get back to Bach Flowers, and both my Pendulum and the Pendulum chart book go missing.
 Clearly the house elves or sprites or brownies or whatever they are needed some humor at my expense.

 Over the next few weeks I want to talk more about using pendulums (especially because I think they’re great for kids to work with in developing their intuition) and about Bach Flower remedies and other flower essences.
 And I’d like to know about your experiences with pendulums, and with flower essences.
-I’m thinking through ways to make getting the whole set of Bach’s 38 remedies + Rescue Remedy more affordable too.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+I’m thinking through ways to make getting the whole set of Bach’s 38 remedies + Rescue Remedy more affordable too.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio